linode/docs/docs/security/full-disk-encryption.md

     [![Debian 8 Write Partition Confirmation](/docs/assets/fde-disk-formatting-small.png)](/docs/assets/fde-disk-formatting.png)

 16. The installer will begin deploying the base system.
 Once it completes, you'll have the option to choose specific software packages.
-The only packages required for the server are `SSH server` and `standard system utilities`, but you can select additional options if you wish.
+The only packages required for the server are `SSH server` and `standard system utilities`, but you can select additional options as needed.
 If you wish to make use of a graphical shell over [VNC](/docs/applications/remote-desktop/install-vnc-on-ubuntu-16-04) or the Glish console, select the desktop environment of your choice.
 Once you've confirmed your selections, hit **Continue**:

     [![Debian 8 Software Selection](/docs/assets/fde-software-selection-small.png)](/docs/assets/fde-software-selection.png)